Palm-lined Chaweng Beach on Koh Samui with turquoise Gulf of Thailand water

 Getting there — Bangkok Airways from Bangkok Suvarnabhumi (1h15m) is the most convenient.
 Also flights from Kuala Lumpur and Singapore.
 Ferry via Surat Thani is the budget option.

 Getting around — Rent a scooter (฿200–300/day) or songthaew (shared taxi pickup).
 Grab operates on Samui.
+For a pre-booked private transfer between Samui Airport and your hotel, Welcome Pickups offers fixed-price rides with a named driver.

 Best time — February to August.
 October and November are typically the wettest months.